 Stay in the park

-The Grand canyon stretches over a vast area and picking accommodation near the rim is one of the best ways to minimise driving time and make the most of your day.
+The Grand Canyon stretches over a vast area and picking accommodation near the rim is one of the best ways to minimize driving time and make the most of your day.

-Some of the places you can consider staying are El Tovar Historical Hotel, Yavapai Lodge, and Bright angel lodge (rustic).
-They are family friendly and in good locations inside the park for both sightseeing and access to facilities such as shops, restaurants and visitors centres.
+They are family friendly and in good locations inside the park for both sightseeing and access to facilities such as shops, restaurants, visitors centers and even the Grand Canyon Railway station, should a train ride be part of your family adventure!

 Use the free shuttles